 - develop and maintain a solid curriculum in language and literature that stimulates student curiosity, rewards critical engagement, and is central to a valuable liberal arts education; - emphasize critical reading and writing as an integral component of success in our program, our university, and beyond; - build a community of scholars, professionals, and life-long learners and help initiate students in the profession(s) through regular events, faculty-student collaborative projects, and opportunities to tutor and to assist in the teaching of language and literature courses in the department; - encourage and support research, scholarship, and professional achievement that advance the field of study and enhance the programs and visibility of the university at large; - encourage interdisciplinary and interdepartmental initiatives to augment the intellectual vitality of the department and of the university and to help students develop an integrated approach to learning; and - serve the community through event programming and collaborative projects and to serve as a resource to local schools and other public institutions.

-Alpha Lambda Epsilon

-The department sponsors Alpha Lambda Epsilon, a local chapter of Sigma Tau Delta, the International English Honor Society.
+Alpha Lambda Epsilon The department sponsors Alpha Lambda Epsilon, a local chapter of Sigma Tau Delta, the International English Honor Society.
 Sigma Tau Delta's central purpose is to confer distinction upon students of the English language and literature in undergraduate, graduate and professional studies.
 Candidates for undergraduate membership must have completed at least three semesters of college work and a minimum of two college courses in English language or literature beyond the usual requirements in freshman English.
 Members must also have a minimum 3.0 grade point average in English and rank at least in the highest 35 percent of their class in general scholarship.
 Students may contact the department chair for more information on becoming a member of Alpha Lambda Epsilon.

-DEGREE PROGRAMS IN ENGLISH

-Bachelor of Arts

-English American Studies

-Bachelor of Science

-English (Literature): Secondary Certification English (Literature): Elementary Certification

-English (Teaching of Writing Option): Elementary Certification

-American Studies: Elementary Certification

-Minor Program

-Literature

-Students may major in the department as follows:

-BACHELOR OF ARTS IN ENGLISH (B.A.)
-(ALSO AVAILABLE EVENINGS)
+DEGREE PROGRAMS IN ENGLISH Bachelor of Arts English American Studies Bachelor of Science English: Secondary Certification BACHELOR OF ARTS IN ENGLISH (B.A.)
+(Also available evenings) Requirements:

-Requirements: